80bots/backend/readme.md

 3) StoreUserInstance - creates and starts an instance on AWS
 4) SyncBotInstances - manual start of all instances syncing
 5) SyncLocalBots - manual start of all bots syncing
-6) SyncRegions - manual start of all regions syncing
-7) SyncS3Objects - syncing our database with objects on AWS S3 (Screenshots, logs and JSON files)
+6) SyncS3Objects - syncing our database with objects on AWS S3 (Screenshots, logs and JSON files)
-8) UpdateInstanceSecurityGroup - adding user's IP, which he used for entering, to his instances Security Group on AWS
+7) UpdateInstanceSecurityGroup - adding user's IP, which he used for entering, to his instances Security Group on AWS